tomasherceg/dotvvm-docs/Pages/advanced-exception-filters.md

 ### Command Exception Handling

 In many apps, the commands sometimes end with an exception.
-However you don't want to show the error page to the user.
+However you don't want to show the error page to the user in this case.
 Instead, you need to log the exception and display an error message to the user.

 You can use something like this: